SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ---
-title: System Requirements
-description: >-
-  This article lists the minimum hardware and software requirements for the installation of SPDocKit.
+description: This article lists the minimum hardware and software requirements for the installation of SPDocKit.
-author: Matija Hanzic
-date: 25/5/2017
 ---

 # System Requirements